 “There are some wonderful touches in Alexander’s follow-up to A Properly Unhaunted Place… Will Rosa and Jasper be able to puzzle out what connects all the ghostly action?
 Fans of the National Book Award–winning Alexander’s intricately plotted adventures will definitely want to find out.”

 Signed and personalized copies can be ordered from Bear Pond Books.
-Preorders and library requests really do shape all sorts of things in the book world.
-If you do make such requests and orders then my gratitude will haunt you forever… but in a good way?
+Library requests are also wonderful, and shape many things in the book world.
+If you make such requests and orders then my gratitude will haunt you forever… but in a good way?
 Probably.
 Hopefully.
 Gratitude doesn’t usually throw things the way poltergeists do.

 *removes the feathered hat of self-promition*